NeoRusi/hardhat-raffle-io/README.md

 You're contract is now setup to be a tamper proof autonomous verifiably random lottery.
 Enter the lottery by running:

 ```
-yarn hardhat run scripts/enter.ts --network rinkeby
+yarn hardhat run scripts/enter.js --network goerli
 ```

 ### Estimate gas cost in USD

 To get a USD estimation of gas cost, you'll need a `COINMARKETCAP_API_KEY` environment variable.
 You can get one for free from [CoinMarketCap](https://pro.coinmarketcap.com/signup).

-Then, uncomment the line `coinmarketcap: COINMARKETCAP_API_KEY,` in `hardhat.config.ts` to get the USD estimation.
+Then, uncomment the line `coinmarketcap: COINMARKETCAP_API_KEY,` in `hardhat.config.js` to get the USD estimation.
 Just note, everytime you run your tests it will use an API call, so it might make sense to have using coinmarketcap disabled until you need it.
 You can disable it by just commenting the line back out.